bmoneill/bfi/README.md

 ## Bugs

-Submit an issue.
-Email me a patch or submit a PR if you've fixed it.
+If you find a bug, submit an issue, PR, or email me with a description and/or patch.

 ## License